coin-or/CyLP/doc/source/index.rst

    Moreover, in the case that you find a bug or a mistake, we would appriciate it if you notify us.
 Contact us at mehdi [dot] towhidi [at] gerad [dot] ca.

+..
+    To get started, see :ref:`the installation guide <readme>`.

 .. toctree::
    :maxdepth: 2

+.. include:: ../../README.rst

 Indices and tables
 ==================